 The year 2020 forced retailers to go online.

 2021 showed that a fast and secure online store wasn’t enough for business growth.
 But a focus on customer buying journey and personalization did the trick to yield sales.

-2022 poses new challenges for businesses that wish to stay afloat.
+2022 posed new challenges for businesses that wish to stay afloat.
 Data privacy changes, supply chain issues, and the rise of web3 are about to shift the eCommerce landscape.
-And given that worldwide eCommerce sales will exceed $5 trillion this year, it seems to be worth hopping on the e Commerce future trends and getting your fair share of a pie.
+And given that worldwide eCommerce sales will exceed $5 trillion this year, it seems to be worth hopping on the e-Commerce future trends and getting your fair share of a pie.

 Take your notepad and start writing down which eCommerce website trends will benefit your business this year to give your online customers what they want before they even know it.

 #1 Omnichannel Commerce

 Omnichannel retail is all about consistent, coordinated customer experience across multiple sales channels.

 This ecommerce trend was emerging for quite some time but blew up in a recent year: as the stores reopen in the new normal, consumers mix online and offline shopping and bring their digital-focused preferences in-store.
 According to 2022 Omnichannel Leadership Report, such consumer behavior results in

 - 57% of brands supporting endless aisle purchases: they shore up the sale in-store by accessing and selling inventory to customers from across their online networks;

 - 44% of brands showing their inventory availability online: the customers research the product online and pick it up in-store, and brands builds trust with consumers that your products are where you say they are.